zmxv/react-native-sound/README.md

   }
 ```

-For older `MainActivity.java` templates, edit as follows:
+For older versions of React Native you need to edit `MainActivity.java` instead:

 ```java
 ...